 From the 22nd to the 25th of August 2013, Cork will also play host to the World Mini Games.
 The multi-sport event, focused on reduced format versions of sports such as five-a-side football and rugby sevens, will take place at the Mardyke Sports Grounds and various locations around the city and county.
 Up to 30 different sports will be on offer for adults of all sporting abilities to compete for a World Mini Games title.

 A key economic Gathering event will take place in Cork on January 21st and 22nd when the two day Irish Technology Leadership Group (ITLG) “Silicon Valley comes to Ireland” summit of global business leaders, high level executives, entrepreneurs and investors from the US and Ireland convenes in Cork.
 Cork City Council, Cork Chamber, UCC and CIT have partnered with the ITLG to bring this international event to Cork.
-This event is one of a series of initiatives to foster the recognition of Cork as a de facto European technology cluster and is being developed in collaboration with local industry and it@cork.
+This event is one of a series of initiatives to foster the recognition of Cork as a de facto European technology cluster and is being developed in collaboration with local industry and [email protected]

 The Gathering is about reconnecting families and communities and extending the invitation to the Diaspora to come home and join in the celebration.
 One community embracing this is Allihies village which, from September 12th to 15th 2013, is welcoming the copper-mining Diaspora home to trace their ancestral roots.
 During the 1800s, Allihies was a flourishing community due to the abundance of copper in the area, but when the mines became exhausted many workers emigrated across the world, particularly to Butte Montana, a city that is also known today as ‘Shamrock City’!
 The celebrations will culminate in a choir singing deep within the mines of Allihies.